bigfanjs/art/README.md

 ## grouping

 A group acts like a container for elements and other groups.
-They render nothing on their own but transfoming a group will cause anything inside it to transform as well.
+They render nothing on their own but transforming a group will cause anything inside it to transform as well.
 Each element rendered inside the group, will be positioned and oriented relative to its parent group.

 ```jsx
 import React, { useEffect } from "react";